slimphp/Slim/README.md

 /**
  * Once you have obtained the ResponseInterface from App::run()
  * You will need to emit the response by using an emitter of your choice
- * Slim ships with its own response emitter but
+ * We will use Slim ResponseEmitter for this example
- * you could use Zend HttpHandleRunner SapiEmitter for example */
+ * But you could use Zend HttpHandleRunner SapiEmitter or other */
 $responseEmitter = new ResponseEmitter();
 $responseEmitter->emit($response);